allankiezel/Cloudy.js/README.md

 The script adds an HTML5 custom data attribute 'data-cloud' and a class of 'cloudy' to each newly wrapped word passed inside the array of the 'default' object.

-Cloudy.js also sets up mouseover and mouseout handlers to elements with the class 'cloud-link'.
+Cloudy.js also sets up mouseover and mouseout bindings to elements with the class 'cloud-link'.
 These links should have an id attribute matchin the objects name passed into 'clouds'.

 	<span class="cloud-link" id="plugin">Show words for plugin</span>